 We are currently reviewing the situation with regard to open days, which we hope to be able to allow later in the summer, subject to government guidance, and availability of volunteers.

 Numbers are likely to be at a reduced capacity, and pre-booking may be required.

-We hope to open up again at Easter 2021 but will review this on an ongoing basis.
-We will keep you updated on our social media pages and on the website.
+We will keep you updated on our social media pages and the website.

 In the meantime, thank you for your continued support for Happisburgh Lighthouse, and we hope to be able to welcome you back to the lighthouse once we are able to open again.

 If you would like to support us and make a donation to the lighthouse, you can do so via our JustGiving page:

 Visit the oldest working lighthouse on the Norfolk Coast and the only independently operated lighthouse in the UK.

 Adults £5; children (16 and under) £1.

 We regret that children under 1 metre in height are not able to climb the 112 steps to the lantern.